 Learn Your DAWs Shortcuts

 I feel like this one goes without saying when it comes to essential production techniques.
 If you’ve not read the manual that came with your DAW then you should!
 I know it’s tedious and full of stuff you potentially already know.
 However, it’s also full of stuff you don’t!
 Even I was amazed at all the things I had been missing out on when I finally got around to reading the manuals for my DAWs.
 Keyboard shortcuts are a huge time saver and after all, time is money.
 Equally, many DAWs have their own keybinding options these days.
 Pro Tools gives you access to its built-in shortcut list from which you can edit and add new ones.
-Equally, reaper has it’s custom action centre which lets you build custom shortcuts and even fully sequenced macros.
+Equally, reaper has its custom action centre which lets you build custom shortcuts and even fully sequenced macros.
 I won’t say anything more on the matter but if you’re not using them, take the time to learn them.

 Last year, I turned on the studio computer on an average working morning.
 It booted up and I went to load a session I had been working on the night before. «Files not found».
 I checked the driver settings and low and behold, my dedicated hard drive and external backup wasn’t listed.
 I did a restart thinking nothing of it and after a few minutes, they still weren’t there.
 This is when the fear set it.
 Fast forward a few hours and I had managed to get them re-registering with some firmware updates.
 Phew!
 No doubt, many of you have had this scare in the past.
 In general, I’m already quite an organised person but this event kicked me into over-drive.
 I’ve now got two external drives which are regularly backed up and organised as well as a cloud backup.
 I feel you can never be too prepared for these things.
 Being organised saves time you could be spending working on your skills.

 Now, I appreciate this isn’t exactly like the other essential production techniques.
 However, I do feel that it’s something that is as important as everything else in this article.
-Organising your file structures and have backups in place saves worry and time on the job.
+Organising your file structures and having backups in place saves worry and time on the job.
 This is especially prevalent when you’re working with clientele.
 You can’t exactly spend 20 minutes searching around for that one kick drum sample you know you’ve got somewhere.
 Get a folder sub-system setup and make sure it’s fully indexed so that you can search it quickly.
 Back this up regularly (once a month is my rule) and know that you’re always going to be safe.

 Tuning Your Drums